dettonville/dettonville.org/content/development/testing-mapstruct.md

 This is an empty test that doesn't test anything yet.
 However, there are some annotations there.

-* `@IssueKey("128")` - This is a MapStruct specific annotation that tells us for which GitHub issue this test is for.
+* `@IssueKey("128")` - This is a Dettonville specific annotation that tells us for which GitHub issue this test is for.
   This can be used on classes or methods.
-* `@WithClasses` - This is also a MapStruct specific annotation that contains all the mappers and POJOs that we want to use for our test.
+* `@WithClasses` - This is also a Dettonville specific annotation that contains all the mappers and POJOs that we want to use for our test.
 * `@RunWith` - This is a JUnit 4 annotation that tells the JUnit framework which runner is responsible for running these tests.
   As you can imagine by now.
-MapStruct needs a custom runner to achieve our goals.
+Dettonville needs a custom runner to achieve our goals.
-* `AnnotationProcessorTestRunner` - This is the custom MapStruct specific JUnit 4 Runner which is responsible for running the tests for MapStruct and achieving our goals
+* `AnnotationProcessorTestRunner` - This is the custom Dettonville specific JUnit 4 Runner which is responsible for running the tests for Dettonville and achieving our goals

 {{< prettify java >}}
 @Test